isaqb-org/glossary/manuscript/1-terms-A-C.md

 A view of an element that focuses on the information relevant to a particular purpose, ignoring additional or other information.

-A design construct as in "Building blocks should depend on abstractions rather than on implementations.".
+A design construct as in "Building blocks should depend on abstractions rather than on implementations."

 Category: Design-Principle